adumont/hrm-cpu/README.md

 ## Disclaimer

-- I'm a passionate hobbist with a recent interest in digital electronics: I'm not a Computer Science Engineer, nor a hardware engineer.
+- I'm a passionate hobbist with a recent interest in digital electronics, meaning I'm not a Computer Science Engineer, nor a hardware engineer.
 I enjoy learning from books, youtube videos and tutorials online.
 This project is about practicing and learning.
 - This is a strictly personal project, with entertaining and educational objectives exlusively, not commercial nor industrial.
+- This design is original and based only on my understanding of the game and it's behaviour as a black box.
+I haven't done any reverse engineering of the game in any form.
-- It's not optimized in any way.
-I'll be happy if it even gets to work.
-[EDIT] **It actually does work, in Logisim, Verilog simulation, and synthesized in the Icezum Alhambra FPGA.**
+- The design is not optimized in any way.
+I'm happy it works: **It work, in Logisim, Verilog simulation, and synthesized in the Icezum Alhambra FPGA.**
 - It's a work in progress, so it's incomplete (and may never be complete).
 - Although I try to be thorough, this documentation is also incomplete (and may never be complete).

+# Functional Description

-# Instruction Set Architecture
+## HRM CPU Instruction Set

-The instruction set is the same as in the HRM game.
-It's made of a limited set of 11 instructions, 6 of which can function in direct and indirect adressing modes.
+The instruction set is (almost) the same as in the HRM game, I have respected the limited original 11 instructions set, to which I have added three convinient instructions: SET, WAIT and HALT.

-For now, the latest version of the instruction set is described in this [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1WEB_RK878GqC6Xb1BZOdD-QtXDiJCOBEF22lt2ebCDg/edit?usp=sharing).
+The latest version of the instruction set is described in this [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1WEB_RK878GqC6Xb1BZOdD-QtXDiJCOBEF22lt2ebCDg/edit?usp=sharing).

 The following picture shows the instruction set format, and corresponding machine language: